Angela Scanlon: Career

 In 2014, she hosted London Fashion Weekend for a third time, a job she took over from Caroline Flack after hosting the Vodafone Live Lounge for the British Fashion Council at the event for two years.
 Scanlon co-hosts BBC Northern Ireland/RTÉ's popular holiday programme, Getaways, having taken over from Aoibhinn Ní Shúilleabháin.
 Scanlon also launched Marks & Spencer's pop-up Halloween shop with Joanna Lumley in aid of Oxfam.

-In November 2016, it was announced that Scanlon, along with Michelle Ackerley, would provide maternity cover for Alex Jones and co-present The One Show with Matt Baker in early 2017.
+In 2016, she presented Angela Scanlon's Close Encounters!, and the documentary, Trump's Unlikely Superfans, for BBC Three.
+Scanlon, along with Michelle Ackerley, provided maternity cover for Alex Jones and co-presented The One Show with Matt Baker in early 2017.

-In 2016, she presented her own series, Angela Scanlon's Close Encounters!, and the documentary, Trump's Unlikely Superfans, for BBC Three.

-In 2017, Scanlon was revealed as a Garnier ambassador, alongside Holly Willoughby and Davina McCall.
+In 2017, Scanlon was appointed as a Garnier ambassador, alongside Holly Willoughby and Davina McCall.
 She did not appear as part of the advertising campaign in 2018, leaving Willoughby and McCall to continue to work with the brand.
 From 2018 to 2021, Scanlon hosted her own BBC Radio 2 show on Sunday mornings from 4 to 6am.
 Her final show aired on 25 April 2021.
-She covered for Sara Cox while Sara was covering for Chris Evans on The Radio 2 Breakfast Show on 11 and 15 to 18 October 2018.
+She covered for Sara Cox while Cox was covering for Chris Evans on The Radio 2 Breakfast Show in 2018.

-On 16 April 2019, Scanlon started presenting a new 15-part TV series for BBC Two called Your Home Made Perfect, a home renovation series that pits the architects Laura-Jane Clark and Robert Jamison against each other to see who can come up with the best design for a problem home.
-Ground-breaking virtual reality technology and VFX are employed to showcase the two potential renovation solutions, with the couple finally choosing which design to proceed with.
-A second series was commissioned and broadcast from 9 October 2019.

-In January 2022, Scanlon appeared on BBC1's The Wheel (game show) as a guest expert on redheads.
+In 2019, Scanlon started presenting for BBC Two Your Home Made Perfect, a home renovation series.
+In 2022, Scanlon appeared on BBC1's The Wheel as a guest expert on redheads.

+In 2023, Scanlon competed on the twenty-first series of Strictly Come Dancing and was partnered with professional dancer Carlos Gu.
+In week 10 she finished in sixth place after performing the Cha-cha-cha to Gloria Gaynor's "I Will Survive".
+The judges verdicts after the dance off saved Layton Williams to dance again in the quarter-finals.
+Head judge Shirley Ballas was alone in voting for Scanlon to remain in the dance competition.
+Scanlon said she was "really gutted" to leave the competition.

+Also in 2023, Scanlon fronted an advertising campaign for Irish postal services provider An Post.

+In April 2024 Scanlon began presenting the 7–10 am shows on Saturdays and Sundays on Virgin Radio UK following the resignation of Graham Norton.

+As of 2024, Scanlon featured in Verisure television advertisements.

 Personal life

 She has been married to Roy Horgan since 2014; they have two daughters.
-They reside in North London.
+They reside in north London.